How Much Is Pest Control in Philadelphia? (2026)

 Rats and mice ($250 to $700)

-Philadelphia has one of the worst rat problems in the United States.
+Philadelphia has one of the worst rat problems in the United States, consistently ranking among the top cities nationwide for rodent complaints.
 Norway rats are the dominant species, thriving in alleys, basements, sewer lines, and the narrow gaps between rowhomes.
 The city's dense residential blocks provide abundant food sources and harborage.
 Trash collection patterns, outdoor dining, and aging sewer infrastructure all contribute to the problem.
+For a closer look at why the rat issue is so severe here, see our guide on the rodent problem in Philadelphia.

 Rowhome construction is a major factor.
 Shared walls between attached homes create continuous pathways for rats to travel through entire blocks without going outside.
 A gap in one home's foundation can become an entry point that serves rats nesting several houses away.
 This means effective rodent control often requires coordination between neighbors.